-Description A converted first floor flat contained within a two storey block of six flats.
-Accommodation Ground Floor: Entrance vestibule and staircase.
-First Floor: Hallway, bathroom, two bedrooms, lounge and kitchen.
-Gross internal floor area (m2) Approximately 89 Neighbourhood and location The property is situated within a semi-rural position lying on the outskirts of the village of Crookedholm.
-Surrounding properties are of a similar age.
-Local amenities can be found within a reasonable commute.
-Age (year built) Circa 1850 (174 years old)
+Description A mid terraced two storey villa.
+Accommodation Ground Floor: Entrance vestibule, lounge, kitchen, rear vestibule and wc.
+First Floor: Landing, 2 bedrooms and bathroom.
+Gross internal floor area (m2) Approximately 80 sq m Neighbourhood and location The property is situated within a mixed residential/commercial area where surrounding properties are of a mixed size and style.
+Village amenities are limited and larger town facilities can be found within a reasonable commute.
+Age (year built) Circa 1925 (89 years old)

-Weather Overcast but dry.
-Weather over recent weeks has been unsettled.
-Chimney stacks Stone and brick construction with a pointed finish and metal flashings.
+Weather Overcast with sunny intervals.
+Weather over recent years have been unsettled.
+Chimney stacks Assumed to be of brick construction with a rendered finish and metal flashings.
 Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
-There appears to be an area of flat roof, however I am unable to confirm the overlaid material.
-I was able to view the roof structure and gained access via a ceiling hatch from the first floor hallway.
+Roofing including roof space The roof is of pitched design and overlaid with tiles with a tiled ridge.
+I was able to view the roof structure and gained access via a ceiling hatch from the first floor landing.
 The roof is of timber truss construction with timber sarking boards.
 Glass wool insulation has been laid in between ceiling joists.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Where seen, gutters and downpipes are formed in PVC materials.
-Kalliwater littiligs Visually inspected with the aid of binoculars where appropriate.
-Main walls The outer walls appear to be of stone construction with a pointed finish.
+Rainwater fittings Gutters and downpipes are formed in cast iron.
 Visually inspected with the aid of binoculars where appropriate.
+Main walls The outer walls are assumed to be of solid brick construction with a rendered finish.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and joinery Access to the property is via a timber and glazed door to the entrance hall.
-The subjects are fitted with uPVC double glazed windows.
+Windows, external doors and Access to the property is via composite and timber glazed doors to the

+joinery entrance hall and rear vestibule.

+The subjects are fitted with upus double glazed windows

+The subjects are fitted with upvc double glazed windows.

 Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

 External decorations No significant external decoration.

 Conservatories / porches None.

-Communal areas There is a common vestibule which has the benefit of a secure entry system.
-Circulation areas visually inspected.
-Garages and permanent outbuildings There is no garage, however shared parking is available to the front of the building.
+conservatories / porches TVOITE.

+Communal areas None.

+Garages and permanent None.

+outbuildings TVOTIC.

+Outside areas and boundaries There are garden grounds to the rear of the property.
+Where seen these are hard landscaped and laid to lawn.
+Visible boundaries are of

+brick walls and a post and wire fence.

 Visually inspected.

+visually mispected.

-Outside areas and boundaries Garden grounds are common and are hard landscaped and laid to lawn.
-Visible boundaries are of hedging, post and wire fencing and stone/brick walls.
-Visually inspected.
-Ceilings Assumed to be of lath and plaster materials and dry lined with plasterboard sheets.
+Ceilings Assumed to be of lath and plaster materials and dry lined with

+plasterboard sheets.

 Visually inspected from floor level.